SECUI MF2 Series

 Check for Change Retrieval

-Select the Enable Check for Change check box to check for configuration changes after the specified interval and perform a retrieval if changes are detected.
+Select the Enable Check for Change checkbox to check for configuration changes after the specified interval and perform a retrieval if changes are detected.
 This will activate an additional field to complete.

 The default Check for Change Interval time is 1440 minutes (every 24 hours).
 You can change the check interval time to best fit your requirements.
 The minimum required interval is 60 minutes (1 hour).